intermine/imjs-docs/Registry.md

 # REGISTRY
-(Usage to be extended after adding the desired functionality)

 ## INTRODUCTION
 Registry is an abstraction of connection between the client and the intermine registry (http://registry.intermine.org/service/) RESTful API.
 It provides the required functionality to access public endpoints of the registry easily, along with providing required error handling.